The Long Chase

 2355, February: Earth.

 I was living in an apartment I hated, married to a man I despised, with two children who had changed with adolescence from sullen and withdrawn to an active, menacing hostility.
 How can I be afraid of my own offspring?
+They rarely left their apartment, as most humans did, preferring the virtual dream to the dismal reality.

 Earth was a dead end, stuck in the biological past, a society in deep freeze.
 No one starved, and no one progressed.
-The machines send supplies down to the planet to suffice our entire population but nobody really knows why anymore.
+The machines sent supplies down to the planet to suffice our entire population but nobody really knows why anymore.
 Humanity had dwindled down to a population less than a half a billion, living in a handful of subterranean cities.
 Many deny the obvious and claim that it had been global warming and malevolent AI's which undid our species, but the truth was plainly to be seen- we just gave up.
 The machines moved beyond us, and with it, they took our purpose, and we withdrew into the earth, into virtual worlds and into ourselves.

 When I left the small apartment for an afternoon to apply for a job as an asteroid belt miner, I told no one, not my husband, not my best friend.
 No one asked me any questions.
 It took them an hour to scan my old human brain, and another five seconds to run me through a thousand aptitude tests.